USTech Small

 Our research provides a clear view in terms of how relevant it has become for organizations to adopt and find the right value model for the right cohort.

-While the biggies like Amazon are already building metaverse capabilities, we will see the emergence of new product categories and new business models – for the new customer.
+While conglomerates like Amazon are already building metaverse capabilities, we will see the emergence of new product categories and new business models – for the new customer.

 The shift from “brand loyalty” to “experience loyalty” is silent, but swift.
 Merging of the digital and physical is happening at an unprecedented rate.